 We are committed to fostering an environment where both our staff and parents are lifelong learners.
-We offer opportunities for all enrolled parents to learn more about child development and parenting, by participating in learning opportunities such as the home-based program, groups offered by other Community Action programs, workshops with established community programs, and groups run by our own staff trained in the Touchpoints Parenting Curriculum.
-At our fall Family Meetings, we survey parents to understand what topics you are interested in learning more about and try to plan our training calendar accordingly.
-Learning opportunities are tailored to the needs and resources of all the towns we serve; talk to your Educator, Home Visitor, or Advocate for details about how you can get involved!
+We offer opportunities for all enrolled parents to learn more about child development and parenting, by participating in learning opportunities such as Head Start at Home, groups offered by other Community Action programs, workshops with established community programs, and groups run by our own staff trained in the Touchpoints Parenting Curriculum.
+At enrollment with a Family Advocate or Home Visitor and/or at our fall Family Meetings, we survey parents to understand what topics they are interested in learning more about and try to plan our training calendar accordingly.
+Learning opportunities are tailored to the needs and resources of all the towns we serve; talk to a Educator, Home Visitor, or Advocate for details about getting involved!